nashville-software-school/bangazon-inc/book-3-web-api/chapters/ASP_NET_WEB_API_INTRO.md

 ### `IBeanVarietyRepository`

 1. Use the `Extract Interface...` feature of Visual Studio to create the `IBeanVarietyRepository` interface.
+Do this by right-clicking on the name of the `BeanVarietyRepository` class, choosing `Quick Actions and Refactoring` (the lightbulb option), and then choosing `Extract Interface...`.
+Choose `OK` on the dialog that pops up.
-2. Update the `ConfigureServices` method in the `Startup` class to register your new repository with ASP<span>.</span>NET.
+2. Update `Program.cs` class to register your new repository with ASP<span>.</span>NET.
+Add this line of code in the same area with other lines starting `builder.Services`, before the line of code `var app = builder.Build()`.

     ```cs
-    services.AddTransient<IBeanVarietyRepository, BeanVarietyRepository>();
+    builder.Services.AddTransient<IBeanVarietyRepository, BeanVarietyRepository>();
     ```
+Registering a service in your application means that the instantiation of that registered Type will be automatically handled and you don't need to 'new up' any repositories yourself.
+Trust us, it's a good thing and it makes your app run better.

 ## Controllers

-Controllers in Web API are similar to controllers in MVC with a few small differences.
-They perform the same function in MVC.
-As in MVC a Web API controller contains methods to respond to HTTP requests.
+Controllers in Web API contain methods to respond to HTTP requests.
+The job of the controller is to construct and return a response to an HTTP request.
+It's the basic logic of your API.

 Create a `BeanVarietyController` class in the `Controllers` directory.

 1. Right-click on the `Controllers` folder in the Solution Explorer and select `Add` -> `Controller...`.
 1. In the dialog box that appears, select `API` on the left panel.
 1. Next select `API Controller - Empty` in the center panel.
+1. Name it `BeanVarietyController`
 1. Finally click the `Add` button

 > Controllers/BeanVarietyController.cs